 So it makes sense that when another extremely complex technology, Artificial Intelligence, emerged as the next game-changer in digital advertising, many were excited at its promise, but confused at how it will actually work and then eventually skeptical if it works at all.
 For the skeptics, I am not going to explain how it is already being leveraged every day (more on that here), but why it really will deliver on its promise of optimization.

-Programmatic buying decisions are made in real-time and are based on the trillions of data points in the digital ecosystem, so it is really important for marketers to extract the maximum amount of value and understanding.
+Programmatic decisions are made in real-time and are based on the trillions of data points in the digital ecosystem.
+It is similar to how software developers make use of application intelligence to see all the connection points between the app and database.
+For marketers, it is really important to extract the maximum amount of value and understanding.
 However, when it comes to data, it is yet another code that marketers have had a tough time cracking.
-It is one of a brand’s greatest assets, but also presents the most challenges, ranging from aggregation, organization and utilization:
+It is one of a brand’s greatest assets, but also presents the most challenges, ranging from aggregation, organization, and utilization:

 - Siloed data across all marketing channels (email, CRM, paid media etc.)

 - Analyzing this data and applying insights to make customers feel like each experience is unique and personalized to them

 - Using 1st and 3rd party data to scale content while maintaining relevant, personalized experiences for consumers

 High consumer expectations for tailored experiences

 Content on demand has instilled a need for instant gratification in consumers.
 Brands want customers to feel like they understand them and what content they require in any given moment.
 The best way to create this feeling is to tell personalized stories and create tailored experiences for individuals, and then use the best digital marketing strategies to increase the reach of these stories and Grow Your Business as a result.